Ancient Statues Found Off Greece

 ATHENS, Greece (AP) _ A group of shepherds on the eastern Aegean Sea island of Kalymnos have uncovered nine marble statues believed to be 2,300 years old, authorities said Monday.

-They were handed over to the local museum, the Culture Ministry said.
+The well-preserved Hellenistic sculptures were discovered together with dozens of other statue parts and handed over to the local museum, the Culture Ministry said.

 The three shepherds found the statues on Saturday while they were digging to set up a fence.
 Archaeologists are due to travel to the island from Athens to examine the finds.